Ever consider taking your child out of public or private school? Well, here’s the simple process on how to do that.

 |$55.00||Middle School (per student)||CLICK HERE|

 |$75.00||High School (per student)||CLICK HERE|

-CLICK HERE to complete the official Notice of Consent.
+CLICK HERE to complete the official Notice of Intent to Homeschool.
 Submit it to the superintendent 15 days before you plan to start homeschooling your child(ren).
-Here are several options to legally homeschool in the State of Maryland:
+Below are several options to legally homeschool in the State of Maryland.

 You must provide regular, thorough instruction in the required subjects.
 This instruction must be “of sufficient duration” to implement your instructional program.
 You must maintain a portfolio of your educational materials.
 This should include instructional materials and reading materials, as well as examples of your child’s writing, worksheets, workbooks, creative materials, and tests.

 The local superintendent can review your portfolio at a mutually agreeable time and place.
 He or she can do this only three times a year.
 In practice, this usually happens once or twice a year.
 HCHC recommends that you do not bring your child(en).
 Some school staff may believe they have the right to see your child, but any such right was abolished when the home instruction regulations were changed in 2019.

 If the superintendent reviews your portfolio and determines that your child is not being educated in accordance with the regulations, he or she must notify you of these deficiencies in your program.
 You will have 30 days to provide evidence that you have corrected these deficiencies—otherwise the superintendent may tell you to stop homeschooling.

 OPTION 2 – Church Umbrella